Echelon133/Write-ups/Nanomites.md

 The function that is called after receiving **SIGTRAP** from the child is most likely a function that decides how to modify registers of the child process based on the current state of the process.

-Whether that function was called or not, **PTRACE_CONT** resumes the child process after it was stopped by (most likely) **int3**.
+Whether that function is called or not, **PTRACE_CONT** resumes the child process after it was stopped by (most likely) **int3**.

-We can already see that "You won!" message will be printed only if **waitpid** returns -1 (meaning, that there is no longer a possibility to wait for the child process, because it was terminated) and **WSTOPSIG** of the terminated process is 0.
+We can already see that "You won!" message is printed only if **waitpid** returns -1 (meaning, that there is no longer a possibility to wait for the child process, because it was terminated) and **WSTOPSIG** of the terminated process is 0.

 ![PROCEED_EXECUTION_DECOMPILE4](https://github.com/Echelon133/Write-ups/blob/master/screens/Nanomites/PROCEED_EXECUTION_DECOMPILE4.png)